Pratik1209/Gameasian/README.md

 # Gameasian
+# Snake and Apple Game
-Building snake and apple game using pygame module and python, Snake and apple is a simple game where when snake eats an apple it gets longer and your score increases.
+Building snake🐍 and apple🍎 game using pygame module and python, Snake and apple is a simple game where when snake eats an apple it gets longer and your score increases.
 If you snake hits any part of its body it will die.